Role of Saliva in Digestion: Why It Matters for Gut Health

 Saliva contains water, enzymes, mucus, electrolytes, and antimicrobial compounds that support digestion and oral health.

 The role of saliva in digestion of food begins immediately when food enters the mouth.
+Understanding what is the role of saliva in digestion helps explain why proper chewing matters so much.
 Saliva performs multiple digestive and protective functions that prepare food for further breakdown in the stomach and intestines.

 FunctionHow It Helps DigestionOutcome